 Edmonton is truly the Gateway to the north!
 Any direction traveled from Edmonton provides a variety of terrain ranging through prairie, aspen parkland, boreal forests, foothills and mountains.
 As stated by Economic Development Edmonton “Located on the 53rd latitude, Edmonton is a haven for summer and winter activities, with 17 hours of daylight in mid-summer and the magical, night Aurora Borealis (Northern Lights) during the peak activity period in mid-winter.”

-Edmonton also has easy access to the Canadian Rockies.
-Within a few hours drive, west, on the Trans-Canada Yellowhead Highway (#16), travelers can go to the great Rocky Mountain trekking opportunities at Jasper National Park, William Switzer Provincial Park and Wilmore Willderness Area, between the towns of Hinton and Grande Cache, on the Ram Highway (#40).
+Edmonton also has the most direct access to Jasper National Park and the Canadian Rockies.
+Within a few hours drive, west, on the Trans-Canada Yellowhead Highway (#16), travelers can also go to the great Rocky Mountain trekking opportunities east of the Rocky Mountains.
+William Switzer Provincial Park and Wilmore Willderness Area, between the towns of Hinton and Grande Cache, on the Ram Highway (#40).

 The Trans-Canada Yellowhead route, that goes through the mountains and on to British Columbia.
 With about 1/2 hour drive, west from Edmonton, the route will also take travelers to the MacKenzie Highway.